mnot/I-D/rfc5988bis/draft.md

 ## Link Context {#header-context}

-By default, the context of a link conveyed in the Link header field is identity of the representation it is associated with, as defined in {{RFC7231}}, Section 3.1.4.1, serialised as a URI.
+By default, the context of a link conveyed in the Link header field is the URL of the representation it is associated with, as defined in {{RFC7231}}, Section 3.1.4.1, serialised as a URI.